 You can opt for automated targeting, custom or lookalike audience, and you can set audience for your campaigns based on their location, demographics, interests, and behaviors.

-Here’s a quick overview of setting up a campaign on Instagram.
+Here’s a quick overview of using Instagram marketing and of setting up a campaign on Instagram.
 You start off with defining your marketing objective.

 For example, you can pick lead generation.
 After you opt for a marketing goal, you have additional options to optimize your budget or create split tests.